taosdata/TDengine/docs/en/02-intro.md

 title: Introduction to TDengine Cloud Service
 ---

-TDengine Cloud, is the fast, elastic, serverless and cost effective time-series data processing service based on the popular open source time-series database, TDengine.
+TDengine Cloud, is the fast, elastic, and cost effective time-series data processing service based on the popular open source time-series database, TDengine.
 With TDengine Cloud you get the highly optimized and purpose-built for IoT time-series platform, for which TDengine is known.

 This section introduces the major features, competitive advantages and typical use-cases to help you get a high level overview of TDengine cloud service.